chylex/Brotli-Builder/README.md

 | BrotliBuilder | WinForms&nbsp;App | .NET&nbsp;Core&nbsp;3.0 | GUI for analysis of Brotli-compressed files & static dictionary |
 | BrotliCalc | Console&nbsp;App | .NET&nbsp;Core&nbsp;3.0 | CLI for batch file processing, analysis, and statistics |

-A cursory glance at the [Brotli format specification](https://tools.ietf.org/html/rfc7932) is recommended before looking into this project.
-Classes in *BrotliLib* representing the object structure, as well as the labeled bit stream in *BrotliBuilder*, can greatly help understand the specification and the principles behind how Brotli and its decompression process works.
+A cursory glance at the [thesis](https://github.com/chylex/Brotli-Builder/blob/master/Paper/BrotliCompression.pdf) is recommended before looking into this project.
+Classes in *BrotliLib*, which represent the object structure, as well as the labeled bit stream in *BrotliBuilder*, can greatly help understand the specification and the principles behind how Brotli and its decompression process works.

+The programming projects and the included [Brotli](https://github.com/google/brotli) executable are released under the [MIT license](https://github.com/chylex/Brotli-Builder/blob/master/LICENSE).
+The [thesis](https://github.com/chylex/Brotli-Builder/blob/master/Paper/BrotliCompression.pdf) and its source code are released under the [CC BY-SA 4.0 license](https://github.com/chylex/Brotli-Builder/tree/master/Paper/LICENSE.md).

 # Guide to Brotli Builder